 Iranian-Swedish filmmaker Ali Abbasi’s 2018 genre-bending film Border (Gräns) takes the form of a politico-philosophical study of the body as medium and as matter.
-The film tells the story of a border agent, Tina, whose extraordinary sense of smell has been put to use by the police sniffing out fear, anxiety, and lies told by people whose deceits range from smuggling alcohol to child pornography.
+The film tells the story of a border agent, Tina, whose extraordinary sense of smell has been put to use by the police sniffing out fear, anxiety, and lies told by people whose deceits range from smuggling alcohol to dealing in child pornography.
+This paper centres the overlapping concepts of materiality that subtend the conceptual ecosystem of the film in order to trace the patterns made by movements of the film’s bodies, their adjacencies and points of contact, their insides and outsides, porosities and boundaries, and in so doing, teases out the grounding of both the film’s politics and ethics.

 The story knits together a number of genres.
 It retrieves European folk traditions about disruptive figures outside of the social order, such as trolls, wild women, and changelings.
 It is a narrative of identity: Tina learns that she is a troll, saved through forced adoption from the genocide of her kin.
-It is a romance, a story about how two social outcasts, Tina and her Dopplegänger Vore (Eero Milonoff), find and lose each other, leaving Tina to mother their child.
+It is a romance: a story about how two social outcasts, Tina and her Dopplegänger Vore (Eero Milonoff), find and lose each other, leaving Tina to mother their child.
 It is a crime story: Tina investigates a pedophilic kidnapping ring.
 And perhaps most importantly, it is a story about adjacencies between bodies; about foxes and fungi and forests, about stones and cold water.
-This paper centres the overlapping concepts of materiality that subtend the conceptual ecosystem of the film in order to trace the patterns made by movements of the film’s bodies, their adjacencies and points of contact, their insides and outsides, porosities and boundaries, and in so doing, teases out the grounding of both the film’s politics and ethics.

 Critics and reviewers often approach Abbasi’s film as an allegory about “minorities” (Rappold, Slater-Williams), immigrants and others (Jenkins; Mazaj; Szianowski), linking the director’s own story of migration from Iran to Sweden to Denmark to his protagonist’s position as a border guard.
 It is curious, then, that Abbasi himself has rejected readings of the film that see Tina’s outsider status as an allegory for political border-crossings: